The Roman Catholic Diocese of Portland Policy on Counseling Assistance Reimbursement

 STATEMENT OF POLICY

-The policy of the Diocese of Portland is to offer reimbursement of the cost of outpatient counseling and expenses of spiritual assistance for anyone reporting to have been sexually abused by a representative of the Diocese.
-The Diocese offers reimbursement as part of its pastoral mission with the simple goal to promote emotional and spiritual healing.
-Regardless of when the abuse may have occurred, a victim/survivor and/or immediate family members may receive reimbursement without having to offer proof that the abuse occurred or that the Diocese was legally responsible.
-The following Guidelines are intended to inform victims/survivors and their treatment provider and/or spiritual director about the scope, duration and prerequisites for reimbursement.
-Reimbursement is an expression of the Church’s desire to promote the healing and wellness of its members and is not an admission of legal liability.
-Additionally, treatment assistance is provided for a limited time to assist victims/survivors or immediate family members through a particularly difficult period
+The Policy of the Diocese of Portland is to offer financial assistance for the cost of outpatient counseling and expenses of spiritual assistance for anyone reporting to have been sexually abused by a representative of the Diocese, subject to the conditions and limitations explained below.
+The Diocese offers this assistance as part of its pastoral mission with the simple goal to promote emotional and spiritual healing.
+Regardless of when the abuse may have occurred, a Victim/Survivor and/or immediate family members may begin to receive reimbursement for a limited time without having to offer proof that the abuse occurred or that the Diocese was legally responsible.
+The following Guidelines are intended to inform victims/survivors and their treatment providers and/or spiritual directors about the scope and duration of services available under this Policy and prerequisites for payment for eligible services.
+Financial assistance under this Policy is an expression of the Church’s desire to promote the healing and wellness of its members and is not an admission of legal liability.

 Outpatient Clinical Mental Health Treatment: Initial Twelve Sessions

-The Diocese will pay the uninsured costs for an initial twelve (12) sessions of outpatient mental health treatment by a treatment provider of the victim’s/survivor’s choice who is a licensed and insured mental health professional in the State in which the victim/survivor is seeking treatment and who meets the general criteria for health insurance reimbursement.
-The Diocese recommends that the victim/survivor select a treatment provider appropriately experienced in the treatment of trauma associated with sexual abuse.
-Victims/survivors can receive assistance in finding a treatment provider from a sexual assault center or another agency with expertise in responding to sexual abuse issues or from the Diocese through the Independent Clinician.
+The Diocese will pay the uninsured costs for an initial series of up to twelve (12) sessions of outpatient mental health treatment by a treatment provider of the Victim’s/Survivor’s choice who is a licensed and insured mental health professional in the State in which the Victim/Survivor is receiving treatment and who meets the customary general criteria for health insurance reimbursement.
+The Diocese recommends that the Victim/Survivor select a treatment provider appropriately experienced in the treatment of trauma associated with sexual abuse.
+Victims/Survivors can receive assistance in finding a treatment provider from a sexual assault center or another agency with expertise in responding to sexual abuse issues or from the Diocese through the Independent Clinician.

-Before reimbursement for treatment begins, the counselor of choice needs to contact the Independent Clinician and provide proof of current licensure, malpractice insurance and curriculum vitae or resume.
-The counselor must also obtain a release signed by the victim/survivor allowing counselor to speak freely with the Independent Clinician regarding the diagnosis, progress with the course of treatment and the treatment plan.
-This is to be used by the Independent Clinician to assess the treatment plan and/or the necessity of the treatment, and the necessity of ongoing treatment.
+Before beginning any treatment under this Policy to be eligible for payment, the treatment provider of choice must contact the Independent Clinician and provide proof of current licensure, proof of malpractice insurance, and a current curriculum vitae or resume.
+Also, before beginning, the treatment provider must have in hand and provide to the Independent Clinician a release signed by the Victim/Survivor authorizing the counselor to speak freely with the Independent Clinician regarding the diagnosis, progress with the course of treatment, and the treatment plan.
+This information is to be used by the Independent Clinician only to assess the treatment plan, and the necessity or efficacy of future planned or proposed treatment if additional sessions or Adjunct Therapy are requested.

-Additionally, the provider must submit a completed W-9 to the Victim Assistance Coordinator at the Chancery.
+Additionally, the treatment provider must submit a completed W-9 to the Victim Assistance Coordinator at the Chancery.

-Upon investigation of the complaint, should the Diocese find the allegations to be unfounded, payment of treatment will be discontinued
+Upon investigation of the complaint, should the Diocese find the allegations to be unfounded or unsubstantiated, the Independent Clinician will work with the treatment provider to formulate a transition plan for discontinuing payment for subsequent treatment.

 The Independent Clinician: